fooplugins/foogallery/README.txt

-=== FooGallery - Image Gallery WordPress Plugin ===
+=== WordPress Gallery Plugin - FooGallery ===
 Contributors: bradvin, steveush, fooplugins
 Donate link: http://fooplugins.com
-Tags: gallery, image gallery, photo gallery, responsive, album, media gallery, masonry gallery, portfolio, justified gallery, video gallery, photography, youtube gallery
-Requires at least: 3.9
+Tags: gallery, image gallery, wordpress gallery plugin, responsive gallery, best gallery plugin Requires at least: 3.9
 Tested up to: 5.4
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Why choose FooGallery?
-Stunning image gallery layouts, responsive, retina-ready, lightning fast, easy to use.
-Gutenberg Ready!
+FooGallery is an easy-to-use WordPress gallery plugin, with stunning gallery layouts.
+It is also responsive, retina-ready and supports lazy loading for lightning fast photo galleries.

 == Description ==

+FooGallery is an easy-to-use WordPress gallery plugin, with stunning gallery layouts.
+It is also responsive, retina-ready and supports lazy loading for lightning fast photo galleries.

-Why choose FooGallery?
-Stunning image gallery layouts, responsive, retina-ready, lightning fast, easy to use.
-Gutenberg Ready!
-Built to be highly configurable and extensible for developers or freelancers.
+Live previews are available while creating a gallery, and also within the Gutenberg block editor with our FooGallery Block.
+FooGallery was built to be highly configurable and extendable for developers or freelancers.

+We have done the research and compared the best free gallery plugins out there, and we know that the free version of FooGallery is the best gallery plugin available!

 [View the FooGallery Homepage](http://fooplugins.com/foogallery)